reshikino/activity-macro/README.md

 Let's say you have an item with an activity called "Swing Sword."
 You can assign a macro that will be executed whenever this activity is triggered, such as a damage roll or special effect.

+## Arguments

+When writing a macro to be executed with an activity, you will have access to the following arguments:
+- `activity`: The activity object that triggers this macro
+- `item`: The item object that holds the activity
+- `concentration`: The concentration config, in case you need the concentration ID for anything
+- `results`: An object with varied data that are a result of using the activity, such as created templates, or the chat message.

 ## License

 This module is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.